 2. Interactive content

-Instead of pushing knowledge and facts onto your audience with your content, engage them like a teacher would in a classroom.
+Instead of pushing knowledge and facts onto your audience with your content, engage them as a teacher would in a classroom.
 Yes, quiz them!
-This way you can still put the focus on the information you want to share, without making it feel like a lecture.
+This way you can still put focus on the information you want to share, without making it feel like a lecture.

 3. Memes